Coleopsis

 Coleopsis is an extinct genus of stem-group beetles.
 It contains a single species, Coleopsis archaica, and is the only member of the family Coleopsidae and superfamily Coleopsoidea.
 It is known from a single specimen from the Early Permian of southwestern Germany, estimated to be about 297 million years old.
 It is currently the oldest known beetle.

-Etymology
+History of research

+The single specimen used to describe Coleopsis archaica (the holotype), ZfB 3315, comes from a small outcrop (exposed bedrock) south of the village of Grügelborn, approximately 6 km north-northeast from the town of Sankt Wendel, in northeastern Saarland, Germany.
+The rocks belong to the Humberg Bed, located in the uppermost part of the Meisenheim Formation, which is part of the Rotliegend lithostratigraphic unit of the Saar-Nahe Basin.
+Slightly older sediments from the same formation were dated to 297.0 ± 3.2 Ma, suggesting that the Coleopsis archaica fossil dates to the latest Asselian age or the earliest Sakmarian age of the Early Permian.

+Poschmann and Schindler first published photographs and figures of the specimen in 2004, in a paper discussing Sitters and Grügelborn as fossil-bearing localities of the Saar-Nahe Basin.
+Poschmann refigured the specimen in 2007.
+Kirejtshuk, Poschmann and co-authors then published a formal description of the species in 2014, naming it Coleopsis archaica.
 The generic name, Coleopsis, is derived from the Greek words κολεός (koleós, meaning "sheath, scabbard") and ὄψῐς (ópsĭs, meaning "aspect, appearance").
 The specific name, archaica, is derived from the Latin word archaicus (meaning "archaic"), used to mean that the species is an ancient, archaic beetle.

-Fossil locality and age

-The single specimen used to describe Coleopsis archaica, ZfB 3315, comes from a small outcrop (exposed bedrock) south of the village of Grügelborn, approximately 6 km north-northeast from the town of Sankt Wendel, in northeastern Saarland, Germany.
-The rocks belong to the Humberg Bed, located in the uppermost part of the Meisenheim Formation, which is part of the Rotliegend lithostratigraphic unit.
-Slightly older sediments from the same formation were dated to 297.0 ± 3.2 Ma, suggesting that the Coleopsis archaica fossil dates to the latest Asselian age or the earliest Sakmarian age of the Early Permian.
+In 2022, Schädel and co-authors re-examined and refigured the specimen using Reflectance Transformation Imaging, which revealed misinterpretations in earlier descriptions such as severely underestimating the length of the hind wings and the size of the scutellar shield (a triangular plate behind the pronotum), or illustrating structures that were not actually recognizable in the fossil.